skip to content

 Postgraduate Study

-The MPhil in History of Art & Architecture is taught through a combination of research seminars, skills training, and supervised the individual study.
+The MPhil in History of Art & Architecture is taught through a combination of research seminars, skills training and supervised individual study.

 The educational aims of the programme are as follows: